Who We Are

-Make it Mariko (pronounced mah-ri-ko) is a Bay Area event planning company focused on creating magical, meaningful moments for the community.
+Make it Mariko (pronounced mah-ri-ko) is an all woman of color, Bay Area event planning company focused on creating magical, meaningful moments for the community.

 Moments that make you feel, make you cry, make you laugh, give you perspective on life; moments that you’ll remember forever.
-We focus on nonprofit & arts events, San Francisco street festivals, corporate events, venue consulting, and weddings in the San Francisco Bay Area and beyond.
+We are experience curators, community organizers, corporate planners, nonprofit advocates, and event enthusiasts.

 Our founder Gina’s family has a motto: